dejimarquis/PicassoAI/README.md

 #PicassoAI
 PicassoAI is a machine learning model built to generate Picasso like paintings of the Cubism era.
-This project was done as a proof a concept and it's inspired by my newly found interest in art and Picasso
+This project was done as a proof a concept, and it's inspired by my newly found interest in art and Picasso

 ### Notes